 Charles and Ray were summoned by a new problem: how to build a house that would not destroy the meadow, but would “maximize volume from minimal materials.”
 Using the same off-the-shelf parts, but notably ordering one extra steel beam, Charles and Ray reconfigured the house’s first design into a two-story pair of structures: a residence and separate studio.
 They integrated the new design into the landscape’s north-south hillside, rather than imposing on it.
 Construction began in February 1949, and after 16 hours, the foundation and steel frame were complete.
 The remainder of the modular home was finished by December.

-Charles and Ray moved into the House on Christmas Eve in 1949, and lived there for the rest of their lives.
+Charles and Ray moved into the Eames House (Case Study House #8) on Christmas Eve in 1949, and lived there for the rest of their lives.
 The interior, its objects, and its collections remain very much the way they were in Charles and Ray’s lifetimes.
 Case Study House 8 offered these spouses and designers space where work, play, life, and nature coexisted.

 The Eames House, now a National Historic Landmark, is visited by people from all across the globe.
 Its charm and appeal are perhaps best explained by Case Study House founder John Entenza, who felt that the Eames House “represented an attempt to state an idea rather than a fixed architectural pattern.”